 8. Enjoy the warm sunrise and sunsets at Vaigai Dam

+The Vagai Dam is one of the best things to see in Madurai.
 This is a magnificent man-made structure constructed over River Vaigai near Andipatti which is located at a distance of 70 kilometres from Madurai.
 This site is a popular picnic spot for group excursions and families.
-The mesmerising scenery makes it a must go for photo fanatics.
+The mesmerising scenery makes it a must-go for photo fanatics.

 The splendid view illuminated in the evening can make one stay here for hours.
 The river is bordered by scenic hills and lush greenery.
 The dam is about 111 feet tall with a beautiful garden known as Little Brindavan which has a variety of exotic flowers and plants and is visited by a lot of nature lovers.